sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 ### Multi-signature verification

 Connaisseur can verify multiple signatures for a single image.
-It is possible to configure a threshold number and specific set of required valid signatures.
+It is possible to configure a threshold number and specific set of required valid signers.
 This allows to implement several advanced use cases (and policies):

-* Five maintainers of a repository are able to sign a single derived image, however at least 3 signatures are required for the image to be valid.
+* Five maintainers of a repository are able to sign a single derived image, however at least 3 signatures by different signers are required for the image to be valid.
 * In a CI pipeline, a container image is signed directly after pushing by the build job and at a later time by passing quality gates such as security scanners or integration tests, each with their own key (trust root).
 Validation requires all of these signatures for deployment to enforce integrity and quality gates.
 * A mixture of the above use cases whereby several specific trust roots are enforced (e.g. automation tools) and the overall number of signatures has to surpass a certain threshold (e.g. at least one of the testers admits).
 * Key rotation is possible by adding a new key as an additional key and require at least one valid signature.